TY-Cheng/LoG-IV/docs/data.md

 - liquidity fields are available or measurable;
 - timestamp semantics are clear;
 - a matched U.S. baseline and at least one non-graph baseline exist;
-- OOD splits are fixed before model selection.
+- evaluation splits are fixed before model selection.

 Current gate status:

-- U.S. expanded gate passes the default 1,000-surface requirement.
+- U.S. expanded gate passes the default 2,400-surface requirement.
 - Japan expanded gate passes the default 20-observation-date requirement.
-- Japan should still be labeled `japan_ood_probe` until market-specific normalization, baseline matching, and transfer/fine-tuning protocols are registered.
+- Japan should be labeled as out-of-distribution evaluation until market-specific normalization, baseline matching, and transfer/fine-tuning protocols are registered.